 |Five Rivers MetroParks - Controlled Bowhunting Program

-FAILURE TO FOLLOW ALL METROPARKS CONTROLLED BOWHUNTING RULES MAY RESULT IN REMOVAL FROM THE PROGRAM, INELGIBILITY FOR FUTURE PROGRAMS, OR CITATION BY THE OHIO DIVISION OF WILDLIFE FOR HUNTING WITHOUT PERMISSION.
+FAILURE TO FOLLOW ALL METROPARKS CONTROLLED BOWHUNTING PROGRAM RULES MAY RESULT IN REMOVAL FROM THE PROGRAM, INELIGIBILITY FOR FUTURE PROGRAMS, OR CITATION BY THE OHIO DIVISION OF WILDLIFE FOR HUNTING WITHOUT PERMISSION.

 All hunters must pass the shooting qualification each year regardless of whether or not they participated in past programs.
-The standard is 4 out of 5 consecutive arrows in a 8.5”x11” target from 20 yds.
+The standard is 4 out of 5 consecutive arrows within an 8.5"x 11" target from 20 yards.
 Only one chance to qualify per weapon type is permitted per hunter per year.
 Hunters are encouraged to practice and tune weapons before attempting to qualify.

 Hunters may qualify with up to three types of weapons (compound bow, crossbow, long/recurve bow) but may only hunt with weapons with which they have passed qualification.
 For example, if a hunter fails with a compound bow but passes with a crossbow, they may only hunt with a crossbow.

 Hunter Education - All hunters must possess a hunter safety certification (any state) or pass a MetroParks equivalent test.
 MetroParks' safety tests will be available at the shooting qualification.
 Passing the MetroParks test does not replace the requirement to complete the Ohio Division of Wildlife hunter education requirement to purchase an Ohio hunting license.
 For more information on this requirement, contact the Ohio Division of Wildlife.